Levminer/authme/README.md

 ## Migration

-Tutorial on how to migrate to Authme 4 from Authme 3:
+Tutorial on how to migrate to Authme 4 or 5 from Authme 3:

 1. Inside Authme: Top menu > Tools > Export.
 1. Click confirm, and export the .authme file.
 1. Go to the settings: Top menu > File > Settings.
 1. Inside the general options: Click Clear data and confirm.
 1. Now uninstall Authme from you computer.
-1. Download [Authme 4](https://authme.levminer.com/#downloads) and install it.
+1. Download [Authme 5](https://authme.levminer.com/#downloads) and install it.
 1. Go through the getting started wizard.
 1. In the codes page select Choose file and choose the .authme file you saved.